James Henderson Blount

-James Henderson Blount (September 12, 1837 – March 8, 1903) was an American statesman, soldier and congressman from Georgia.
+James Henderson Blount (September 12, 1837 – March 8, 1903) was an American politician, Confederate army soldier and congressman from Georgia.
 He opposed the annexation of Hawaii in 1893 in his investigation into the American involvement in the political revolution in the Kingdom of Hawai'i.

 Early life

 Blount was born near Clinton, Jones County, Georgia.
 He attended private schools there and in Tuscaloosa, Alabama.
 He graduated from the University of Georgia at Athens in 1858.
 He studied law and was admitted to the Georgia bar in 1859.
 During the American Civil War he served in the Confederate States Army as a private in the Second Georgia Battalion, Floyd Rifles for two years, and was later lieutenant colonel for two years.

 Political career

 Blount served in the United States Congress representing the sixth district of Georgia from 1873 to 1893.
 He was part of the faction of Southern Democrats known as the Redeemers.
 He was Chairman of the House Committee on Foreign Relations (1891–1893).